asb2m10/plugincollider/README.md

     cd build
     cmake ..       # add `-G Xcode` if you want to use Xcode make

+Don't forget to configure the plugin / scsynth path with the "Configure" button.

 In order to test the plugin, with sclang execute this code: